César Cui: A vocational life in music

-Cui's activities in musical life included also membership on the opera selection committee at the Mariinsky Theatre; this stint ended in 1883, when both he and Rimsky-Korsakov left the committee in protest of its rejection of Mussorgsky's Khovanshchina.
-During 1896–1904 he was director of the Petersburg branch of the Russian Musical Society.
+Cui's activities in musical life also included membership on the opera selection committee at the Mariinsky Theatre; this stint ended in 1883, when both he and Rimsky-Korsakov left the committee in protest of its rejection of Mussorgsky's Khovanshchina.
+From 1896 to 1904, he was director of the Petersburg branch of the Russian Musical Society.

 Among the many musicians Cui knew in his life, Franz Liszt looms large.
-Liszt valued the music of Russian composers quite highly; for Cui's opera William Ratcliff he expressed some of the highest praise.
-Cui's book La musique en Russie and his Suite pour piano, Op.
+His book, La musique en Russie, and his Suite pour piano, Op.
 21, are dedicated to the elder composer.
-In addition, Cui's Tarantelle for orchestra, Op.
+Cui's Tarantelle for orchestra, Op.
 12, formed the basis for Liszt's last piano transcription.
+In addition, Liszt valued the music of Russian composers quite highly; for Cui's opera William Ratcliff, he expressed some of the highest praise.

 Two personalities of direct significance for Cui were women who were specially devoted to his music.
-In Belgium, the Comtesse de Mercy-Argenteau (1837–1890) was most influential in making possible the staging there of Prisoner of the Caucasus in 1885.
-In Moscow, Mariya Kerzina, with her husband Arkadiy Kerzin, formed in 1896 the Circle of Russian Music Lovers, a performance society, which began in 1898 to give special place to works by Cui, among those of other Russian composers, in its concerts.
+In Belgium, the Comtesse de Mercy-Argenteau (1837–1890) was most influential in making possible the staging of The Prisoner of the Caucasus there in 1885.
+In Moscow, Mariya Kerzina, with her husband Arkadiy Kerzin, formed a performance society in 1896 called the Circle of Russian Music Lovers, which began in 1898 to give special place to works by Cui (among those of other Russian composers) in its concerts.

-In such a long and active musical life as Cui's there were many accolades.
-In the late 1880s and early 1890s several foreign musical societies honored Cui with memberships.
-Shortly after the staging of Le flibustier in Paris, Cui was elected as a correspondent member of the Académie française and awarded the cross of the Légion d'honneur.
-In 1896 the Belgian Royal Academy of Literature and Art made him a member.
-In 1909 and 1910 events were held in honor of Cui's 50th anniversary as a composer.
+Throughout his rather long and active musical life, Cui won many accolades.
+In the late 1880s and early 1890s, several foreign musical societies honored Cui with memberships.
+Shortly after the staging of Le flibustier in Paris, Cui was elected as a correspondent member of the Académie Française and was awarded the cross of the Légion d'honneur.
+In 1896, he was made a member of the Belgian Royal Academy of Literature and Art.
+In 1909 and 1910, events were held in honor of Cui's 50th anniversary as a composer.

 Family

 Cui married Malvina Rafailovna Bamberg (Мальвина Рафаиловна Бамберг [mɐlʲˈvʲinə rəfɐˈiɫəvnə ˈbam⁽ʲ⁾bʲɪrk]) in 1858.
 He had met her at the home of Alexander Dargomyzhsky, from whom she was taking singing lessons.
 Among the musical works Cui dedicated to her is the early Scherzo, Op.
 1 (1857), which uses themes based on her maiden name (BAmBErG) and his own initials (C. C.), and the comic opera The Mandarin's Son.
 César and Malvina had two children, Lidiya and Aleksandr.
-Lidiya, an amateur singer, married and had a son named Yuri Borisovich Amoretti; in the period before the October Revolution Aleksandr was a member of the Russian Senate.
+Lidiya, an amateur singer, married and had a son named Yuri Borisovich Amoretti; in the period before the October Revolution, Aleksandr was a member of the Russian Senate.

 Last years and death

-In 1916 the composer went blind, although he was still able to compose small pieces by means of dictation.
-Cui died on 13 March 1918 from cerebral apoplexy and was buried next to his wife Mal'vina (who had died in 1899) at the Smolensky Lutheran Cemetery in Petrograd (now Saint Petersburg).
-In 1939 his body was reinterred in Tikhvin Cemetery at the Alexander Nevsky Monastery, to lie beside the other members of The Five.
+In 1916, Cui went blind, although he was still able to compose small pieces by means of dictation.
+He died on 26 March 1918 from cerebral apoplexy and was buried next to his wife Mal'vina (who had died in 1899) at the Smolensky Lutheran Cemetery in Petrograd (now Saint Petersburg).
+In 1939, his body was reinterred in Tikhvin Cemetery at the Alexander Nevsky Monastery, to lie beside the other members of The Five.